 - Older Than They Think (In-Universe): In Understanding Comics, Scott challenges the view that comics are merely Older Than Radio—he defines comics as a series of juxtaposed images to be read in sequence—and makes a case for things like William Hogarth's serial paintings, a 16th-century Central American manuscript, the Twelfth-Century Bayeux Tapestry, and name-drops the Second-Century Trajan's column.
 He even gives an example of Egyptian tomb paintings, making comics Older Than Dirt!

-- Only Six Faces: He warns against having too many samey character designs.
+- He warns against having too many samey character designs.
 The example he uses?
 A bunch of identical guys all yelling, "I Am Spartacus," of course!

-- Lampshaded (to prove a point) when he takes them off and he has no eyes.
+- Opaque Nerd Glasses: Scott's self-depiction is drawn in a simplified style such that his glasses appear to have blank white lenses.
+Lampshaded (to prove a point) when he takes them off and he has no eyes.

 - Painting the Medium: The author often reinforces his points about how a certain style or technique can convey a certain meaning by demonstrating the technique in question.

 - Self-Demonstrating Article: The entire book is done in this style.
 For example, the chapter on color is the only one drawn in color, and when talking about how drawing people in a simpler style makes them easier to identify with, he uses his own Author Avatar as a talking point.

 - Self-Deprecation: The final page of Understanding Comics makes fun of McCloud for being overenthusiastic about his ideas, and Making has a jab at his weight gain.